Hoosiers (film): Plot

-Mid-season, disgruntled townspeople decide to vote on dismissing Dale.
-Before the meeting, Fleener, sensing something amiss regarding Dale's past, uncovers years-old information about his hitting a player and being banned from coaching.
-However, Fleener chooses not to reveal this fact to the townspeople, instead telling them at the meeting to give Dale another chance.
+Mid-season, disgruntled townspeople decide to vote on dismissing Norman.
+Before the meeting, Myra, sensing something amiss regarding Norman's past, uncovers years-old information about his hitting a player and being banned from coaching.
+At the meeting, Myra goes up to the lectern, intending to read aloud the article she found, but she changes her mind and instead asks the townspeople to give Norman another chance.
 Nevertheless, they vote to fire the coach.
-Then Jimmy Chitwood arrives and announces he will rejoin the team, but only if Dale remains as coach.
-A new vote is taken, and the residents overwhelmingly choose to keep Dale.
+Then Jimmy Chitwood arrives and announces he will rejoin the team, but only if Norman remains as coach.
+A new vote is taken, and the residents overwhelmingly choose to keep him.

 After Jimmy's return, the reinvigorated Huskers rack up a series of wins.
-To prove to the townspeople (and to Shooter himself) Shooter's value to the team, Dale intentionally gets ejected from a game.
+To prove to the townspeople (and to Shooter himself) Shooter's value to the team, Norman intentionally gets ejected from a game.
 This forces Shooter to devise a play that helps Hickory win on a last-second shot.
 Shooter also regains the respect of his son, Everett.

 Despite a setback when Shooter relapses, the team advances through the state tournament with Jimmy's strong performance.
 Unsung players, such as short Ollie and devoutly religious Strap, also contribute.
 Hickory reaches the championship game in Indianapolis.
 At Butler Fieldhouse, and before the largest crowd they have ever seen, the Huskers face long odds to defeat the heavily favored South Bend Central Bears, who have taller and more athletic players.
 After falling behind, Hickory fights their way back and ties the game with just a few seconds left.
+Norman calls a timeout and sets up a play where Jimmy will be a decoy for Merle, who will take the last shot.
+The Huskers look uncomfortable, and when Norman demands to know what's wrong, Jimmy simply says, "I'll make it."
+Norman nods in approval and sets up a new play for Jimmy.
+He scores just before the buzzer sounds, securing the victory for Hickory, the smallest school to ever win the Indiana state championship.

-Dale calls his team's final timeout and sets up a play for Jimmy to put up the last shot.
-He scores as the game buzzer sounds, and Hickory wins the 1952 Indiana state championship.
-Sometime after the game, a large black-and-white photograph of Coach Dale and the team with their state championship trophy is seen hanging in the Hickory High School gymnasium, with a voiceover from Dale stating, "I love you guys."
+Sometime in the future, a boy shoots baskets in Hickory's home gym.
+A large black-and-white team portrait with their state championship trophy is seen hanging on the wall, and a voiceover from Coach Dale states, "I love you guys."